-Meet our partners for the architecture, design, planning, and construction of this innovative new facility.
+Meet our partners for the design and construction of this innovative facility

 Carleton College selected the firm of Meyer Scherer & Rockcastle LTD (MS&R) to develop the former Northfield middle school into the Weitz Center for Creativity - a project that called for renovation and re-use of a historic building as well as new construction.

-The project's principals are Thomas Meyer, who also teaches design at the University of Minnesota's College of Design and is currently the president of the American Institute of Architects of Minnesota, and Garth Rockcastle, who also serves the Dean of the University of Maryland School of Architecture, Planning and Preservation.
+The project's principals were Thomas Meyer, president of the American Institute of Architects of Minnesota, and Garth Rockcastle, dean of the University of Maryland School of Architecture, Planning and Preservation.

 The Construction Team